 As a Group – and as people – we believe in the power of inclusion to restore the social connections that we often see weakening nowadays.
 Above all, we have chosen to promote sport as a way to bring people together and share values.

-In 2018, with the “The Prisoners Ask Why” initiative, we invited some major Italian writers to come with us to various prisons to offer the inmates an opportunity to ask them some of their most profound questions.
+In 2019, we held the second edition of “The Prisoners Ask Why” initiative, we invited some major Italian writers to come with us to various prisons to offer the inmates an opportunity to ask them some of their most profound questions.
 We also confirmed our support for Don Gnocchi foundation, directing it in particular to the sporting and social/educational activities provided by the Centro Vismara towards the south of Milanin line with the direction taken by the Group in supporting the disadvantaged areas of the region in which it is based.
 We are also continuing with our commitment to VIDAS to complete the construction of the Casa Sollievo Bimbi, a respite facility in which children with illnesses will receive competent, loving care together with their families.

 In 2016, we teamed up with the Italian Paralympic Committee (CIP) for the #Oltre (“Beyond”) project, aimed at spreading the values of Paralympic sport as a way to encourage social integration, and to celebrate a culture of achievement and fair play.